Want to Get Out of Debt? Change Your Thinking

-Gratitude Tip: First, it’s essential that we are grateful for all of the money that is coming into our lives, even though it may seem like there’s never enough.
+In order to get out of debt, first, it’s essential that we are grateful for all of the money that is coming into our lives.
+Especially if is seems like there’s never enough.
 A shift from there’s never enough to there is MORE than enough is a start.
-And focusing on what you are grateful for, even when you are drowning in debt, will help shift your energy to a more positive vibration.
+Focusing on what you are grateful for, even when you are drowning in debt, will help shift your energy to a more positive vibration.

 Here’s what I’ve seen happen, not only in my own life, but for many of my clients.
 You create some debt.
-You get a consolidation loan and swear to never get into the same situation again.
-You pay off the loan, while at the same time creating credit card or line of credit debt.
+Then you get a consolidation loan and swear to never get into the same situation again.
+Once the loan is paid off, you realize you’ve created credit card or line of credit debt again.
 A few years later, you’re in the same position, asking for a consolidation loan or a refinance on your home to ‘wipe the slate clean’.
 But because your thinking hasn’t changed, 3 to 5 years later, you’ve wound up in the same position.
 In order to break the cycle, we’ve got to change how we think.

-The strategies I am sharing are nothing new, however I now realize that if we don’t implement them, our debt/consolidation/debt cycle will never end.
+The strategies I am sharing are nothing new.
+However, I’ve realized that if we don’t implement them, our debt/consolidation/debt cycle will never end.

-5. Give yourself time.
-Much like when someone is releasing weight, we let them know that an average of 1-2 lb a week is reasonable, which means anywhere from 50 – 100 lb in a year would be a great goal – it’s the same with getting out of debt.
+- Give yourself time: Much like when someone is releasing weight, we let them know that an average of 1-2 lb a week is reasonable.
+This means anywhere from 50 – 100 lb in a year would be a great goal, and it’s the same with getting out of debt.
 It took time to create debt, it will take some time to get out.
 And the fastest way to get out of debt?
 Not through a consolidation loan or things of that nature, but by creating wealth.
-And if that’s something you’d like to explore with me, I invite you to complete the mentorship form on my site and we’ll connect about some options to do this.
+And if that’s something you’d like to explore with me, I invite you to complete the mentorship form on my site and we’ll connect about different ways to do this.